utkarshg1/scaffolder/README.md

 The YAML template follows a simple structure:

 - Keys represent directory or file names
+- Generated templates use literal style (`|`) for multiline strings to preserve formatting
 - Values represent:
   - For directories: A nested dictionary defining child entities
   - For files: